 Extreme joy after extreme mourning, almost merging.
 A masterpiece of emotional manipulation.
 If we want to turn Israel into a normal nation, all this profusion of holy days must be reduced to a normal few.

-Posted by Jim W. Dean, Managing Editor on May 7, 2017, With 1996 Reads Filed under Government & Politics.
+Posted by Jim W. Dean, Managing Editor on May 7, 2017, With 2015 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.